 Late Effects of Treatment for Childhood Cancer (PDQ®): Treatment - Patient Information [NCI] - Cardiovascular System

-Possible signs of heart and blood vessel late effects include trouble breathing and chest pain.
+Possible signs and symptoms of heart and blood vessel late effects include trouble breathing and chest pain.

-These and other symptoms may be caused by heart and blood vessel late effects:
+These and other signs and symptoms may be caused by heart and blood vessel late effects or by other conditions:

 - Trouble breathing, especially when you are lying down.